temporalio/temporal-learning/docs/examples/go/background-checks/application-requirements.md

 **CLIs**

-As a backup, or an alternative to using a UI, we can have a CLI for each user type that uses the same APIs that the UIs do.
+As a backup, or an alternative to using a UI, you can have a CLI for each user type that uses the same APIs that the UIs do.

 For CLI details, see the [Application CLI reference](cli-reference.md).

-**How we handle PII**
+**How you handle PII**

-Because we are dealing with PII, the application must have a way to encrypt and decrypt data.
+Because you are dealing with PII, the application must have a way to encrypt and decrypt data.
 The PII that the application processes includes a Candidate's SSN, contact information, DOB, and personal addresses.
 Data must be consistently encrypted while it is in the Temporal Platform but be decryptable when needed.